pingcap/docs/tiup/tiup-component-cluster-disable.md

 # tiup cluster disable

-The `tiup cluster disable` command is used to disable the auto-enabling after rebooting the machine where the cluster service is located.
+The `tiup cluster disable` command is used to disable the auto-enabling after restarting the machine where the cluster service is located.
 This command executes the `systemctl disable <service>` on the specified node to disable the auto-enabling of the service.

 ## Syntax